 With leading scholars as supervisors, and a large doctoral school closely integrated into the life of the Institute, we offer an unrivalled environment in which to conduct doctoral research in the areas of science and technology policy, innovation studies, technology and innovation management, and sustainability & transition studies.

 Professional short courses

-The Institute offers a number of taught short courses (typically one week, residential) aimed at professionals either already involved in science, technology and innovation policy and strategy, or hoping to move into this area.
+The Institute offers a number of taught executive short courses aimed at professionals involved in science, technology and innovation policy and strategy, or hoping to move into this area.

 Members of the Institute teach on several Masters’ programmes across AMBS and the wider University, including on the MSc Innovation Management and Entrepreneurship.
 This course provides a unique combination of fundamental academic insights into the dynamics of innovation and entrepreneurship, aligned with an understanding of the practical challenges of being an innovative entrepreneur.

 We also contribute to the new MSc in Science Communication being offered by the University of Manchester through the Centre for the History of Science, Technology and Medicine.
 This programme introduces perspectives on the roles of science and technology in society from history and sociology of science and technology, together with an insight into the practical challenges of communicating science and making science policy.